-Activities that introduce the water cycle, including a weather calendar, a manipulative model, rain cycle flap books, and charting a month of rain.
+Introduce the water cycle with these hands-on activities, including a weather calendar, a manipulative model, rain cycle flap-books, and charting a month of rain.

 Jim Murphy tells the story of the Great Blizzard of 1888 through the words of survivors and victims.
 Students write timeline poems from the perspective of a person featured in the book.